 25. Plum Bread

-This plum bread has a lovely combo of sweet and tart, with crunch from the pecans and warmth from the cinnamon and cardamom.
+This plum recipe has a lovely combo of sweet and tart.
+And you’ll love the crunch from the pecans and warmth from the spices.

 It’s also wonderfully moist, thanks to applesauce and Greek yogurt.